 It leads to pride and disorder.

-A position without mission brings chaos to people that follow him suffer.
+A position without a mission brings chaos to people that follow him suffering.

 The position will follow to accomplish our mission.

 A resounding question is what is our mission?

 Why are you serving in the community, in the ministry, or in the church?
 For what?